Skip to main content

 Reviewed by:

-The BC government provides Family Justice Centres throughout the province which provide free help to address separation/divorce issues.
+People are encouraged to try to resolve their family law issues outside of court through negotiation, mediation, or other forms of dispute resolution.
+The BC government provides Family Justice Centres throughout the province which provide free help and mediation to address separation/divorce issues.

 If the issues can’t be resolved outside of court, people may end up in either the Provincial Court or Supreme Court of British Columbia.
-If you have family law questions, Ask JES.
+See "Is there free help to separate or divorce in BC?".

 Source: